SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 Two weeks later, I was given to Lieutenant Bishop.

-Hall S. Bishop was a different kind of man than Captain Burns.
+Hall S. Bishop was a different kind of man from Captain Burns.
 Younger, louder, quicker to laugh.
 He looked at me and said, "So you're the boy Captain Burns was so fond of.
 Can you ride?"

 "Yes, sir," I said.